Masters of Science in Mathematics

 Can I transfer graduate classes I've taken at another university?

 Yes, with restrictions.
 ESU policy allows students to transfer up to 9 credit hours of graduate courses from other universities.
 The courses must have been taken for graduate credit, and you must have received a B- or better.
 Standard mathematics courses will generally transfer with no problems, but courses which are only math-related (such as physics, computer science, or math education courses) must be approved by your advisor and the graduate committee.
-In addition, at most 6 credit hours of such courses can be applied toward the Master of Science degree, and none can be applied toward the Graduate Certificate.
+In addition, at most 6 credit hours of such courses can be applied toward the Master of Science degree.

 What kinds of students are in the graduate programs?